wp-plugins/shiftcontroller/readme.txt

 * __Notes for shifts and timeoffs__ to keep track of what is going on

 Please visit [our website](http://www.shiftcontroller.com "WordPress Employee Scheduling") for more info and [get the Premium version now!](http://www.shiftcontroller.com/order/).

+ShiftController users database is automatically synchronized with WordPress - you can define which WordPress user roles will be administrators and staff members in ShiftController.

 == Support ==
 Please contact us at http://www.shiftcontroller.com/contact/